Types of Degrees Legal Professions Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Legal Professions, too.
-About 1.6% of those with this major are international students.
+Americans aren’t the only ones with an interest in Legal Professions.
+About 2.3% of those with this major are international students.

 How Much Do Legal Professions Majors Make?